The foam makeover begins.

 The foam.

+The foam is arguably the biggest difference between both seats, and the most difficult to accurately recreate in aesthetics, and feel.
 BMW performance had a entirely new mold to create the foam.
 In our case, we chose to modify the Recaro CS original foam to recreate the original pattern.

 It's what M owners are most willing to pay more for but they don't always get what're paying for.